C00271692/Year4ProjectSikrakenTestTool/README.md

 # Year4ProjectSikrakenTestTool #
 A Helper Tool for Sikraken, which incorporates the Genetic Algorithm to automatically find the best integer value pair in Sikrakens regression mode.
-The algorithm runs sikraken/testcov (to measure coverage as our fitness) in multiple iterations across 10 generations to find the absolute most perfect integer pair with the hisghest possible coverage and lowest cpu time.
+The algorithm runs sikraken/testcov (to measure coverage as our fitness) in multiple iterations across 10 generations to find the absolute most perfect integer pair with the highest possible coverage and lowest cpu time.

 GeneticAlgo.py is the main algorithm file.
-To compare the results of the genetic algorithm I have included a simple integer generator which create random integers for $restarts,$tries and graph the results on a scatter graph.
-Included in the repository is also a python file to generate the scatter plot from a .txt file for easier visualization of results.
+To compare the results of the genetic algorithm I have included a simple integer generator (RandomIntPairs.py) which create random integers for $restarts,$tries and graph the results on a scatter graph.
+Included in the repository is also a python file to generate the scatter plot from a .txt file for easier visualization of results (InteraciveGraphPlot.py).

 ---------------------------------------------------------------------------------------------------------------------------